 Multicultural Arts Victoria

 Bassidi currently performs with Melbourne-based percussion band, Ausecuma Beats, and Queensland-based band, Highlife.
 Highlife recently won the 2017 Queensland Music Award for Best World Music Act.
-Bassidi and Highlife look forward to performing at this year’s Splendour in the Grass festival in July, 2019.
+Bassidi and Highlife look forward to performing together at this year’s Splendor in the Grass festival in July, 2019.

 Percussive Arts Society International Convention (PASIC16)

 Australia (May-June 2014)

 The Emerge Festival